symphonyoss/ContainerJS/README.md

 ### Running with OpenFin

-First copy the contents of the `packages/api-openfin/build/dist` folder contents into the folder where your app is located.
+First copy the contents of the `packages/api-bundle/build` folder and the `notification.html` file from `packages/api-openfin/build/dist` into the folder where your app is located.
 This provides the client-side API to your app.

 Next, install the OpenFin CLI tool: